Address: Pound Lane, Clanfield, OX18 2QZ

 Church & Congregation

-St. Stephen’s Church has served the village of Clanfield for nearly 800 years and is an integral part of village life.
+St. Stephen’s Church has served the village of Clanfield for over 800 years and is an integral part of village life.
 The church was built in the 12th century and restored in 1869, with further significant work carried out in the early 1900s.
 We have a mixture of Holy Communion, Morning/Family Worship services in a range of different styles.
 The church has a ring of eight bells, an organ, a toilet and kitchenette.

 The congregation are warm, friendly and welcoming to visitors during the services and in the week when the building is kept open during daylight hours.
 A number of villagers visit the church and graveyard regularly, and come to the church for baptisms, weddings and funerals, joining us for worship at seasonal services: Christmas, Easter, Harvest, and Remembrance Sunday.
 These services are one way in which we serve our community, and are much enjoyed by the people of Clanfield.